 It may be of some interest to record that in 1876 the Druids became the first Welsh side to enter the Cup, an event which brought a distant echo in 1927 when Cardiff City became the first and only side ever to take the trophy out of England.
 It must be added, also, that during the formative years there came challengers from Scotland in the persons of Queen's Park - the Glasgow amateurs, Third Lanark, Rangers, Heart of Midlothian, Renton, Cowlairs and Partick Thistle, while Ireland sent Cliftonville from Belfast.
 In 1885, indeed, when Queen's Park, Glasgow, drew with Nottingham Forest at Derby in the semi-final round, the F.A. directed the replay to be held at the Merchiston Castle ground in Edinburgh - the only time a semi-final tie has been played out of England.
 Nottingham Forest, in fact, alone of all clubs hold the unique distinction of having played F.A. cup-ties in England, Scotland, Wales and Ireland.

 The first major turning point of the years came in 1882 when the Old Etonians beat Blackburn Rovers in the final.
 So delighted at the outcome was the Etonian captain, Hon.
 A. F. Kinnaird, of the red beard and long white trousers, soon to be an Earl and President of the Football Association, that he jumped for joy and celebrated the victory by standing on his head in front of the Oval Pavilion.
 But little did he know that was the end of the epoch.
-It was the last triumph of the true blue amateurs of the south as the curtain fell on a golden age.
+It was the last triumph of the true blue amateurs of the south as the curtain fell on a golden age which is perfectly captured in a recent series on netflix.co.uk.
 The following year the 'little tin idol' went north for the first time when the artisans of Blackburn Olympic beat the Etonian Establishment 1-0.

 What a home coming Olympic were given.
 Cheering crowds and brass bands marked the triumphal route as the team, with Warburton holding the Cup aloft, were driven through the city of Blackburn in a wagonette drawn by six horses.
 Somebody in the crowd shouted: "isn't that t'Coop?
 Why, its like a tea kettle"'.
 Warburton's reply was to the point: "Ey, lad.
 But it's very welcome to Lancashire.
 It'll ne'er go back to Lunnon".